Cathay Pacific: First Class

 First Class is offered only on select Boeing 777-300ERs and features six seats in a 1-1-1 configuration.
 The first class seats can be converted into fully lie-flat beds measuring 36 × 81 in.
 The seats include a massage function, a personal closet, an ottoman for stowage or guest seating, and adjustable 18.5 in, HD personal televisions (PTV).
+Meals often contain caviar, served with a mother-of-pearl spoon.
 First class passengers may use Oneworld or Cathay Pacific first class lounges at their departure airport.